 Because Jennie met her boyfriend through a co-worker, she felt like she knew something about him.
 In hindsight, she realizes that she didn’t have the chance to know much about him or his family because his family was not a close-knit one.

 “I come from a very large extended family,” says Jennie.
-“We are used to hugging and saying I love you.
+“We feel used to hugging and saying I love you.
 None of that was present in Kevin’s family.
 I never really learned much about his family background.
 I honestly thought that after Kevin met my family he would change and would love the closeness of a tight-knit family.”

 “Some people have an established friendship before they start dating,” Van Epp says.
 “Other relationships start out with a bang – you see someone, talk with them, end up going out and hitting it off and you are totally infatuated with them.
 No matter how you get together, it really does take time to get to know someone.”